 Of course, as some users point out, the watch (or, rather, the entire family that shares the Calibre 51613 automatic movement) has other drawbacks that somehow spoil the pleasure of using it.
-You can ruin the movement turning the winding crown backwards, you can ruin it setting time before 2 a.m. and setting correct time for those constantly travelling between different time zones may become a real hassle.
+You can ruin the movement turning the winding crown backward, you can ruin it setting time before 2 a.m. and setting the correct time for those constantly traveling between different time zones may become a real hassle.

 Movement: Caliber 51613, automatic (Pellaton winding system), 62 jewels, 21,600 vph, Swiss Made

-Complications: Day, date, day of week, month, four digit year, moon phase
+Complications: Day, date, day of the week, month, four-digit year, moon phase

 Power reserve: 168 hours / 7 Days

 Size: 46.00 mm